awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 **Note**
 For more information about AWS Organizations, see the [AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)\.
 For more information about sharing licenses with your organization in AWS License Manager, see [ Granted licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) in the *AWS License Manager User Guide*\.
+For a walkthrough of the license sharing experience, you can refer to this video, [Distribute your AWS Marketplace License Entitlements](https://www.youtube.com/watch?v=BY3O1p6xHvo) \(3:56\)\.

 The following topics outline the process of sharing the licenses across accounts\.